 As part of continual assessments, you will need to review your general risk management and controls for employees who are new mothers.

-Maintain regular communication with them about conditions or things that may impact their work, and consult with a safety representative or trade union if they have one.
+Maintaining regular communication with them about their conditions or areas that may impact their work, and consulting with a safety representative or trade union if they have one is key to getting the process right.

-If you need instant, actionable advice on maternity and other HR issues, contact Employer Advice on 0800 470 0613.
+If you need instant, actionable advice on maternity leave, maternity pay and other HR issues, contact Employer Advice on 0800 470 0613.

 Maternity risk assessments are generally the same as normal risk assessments.
 The only difference is that this type of risk assessment will take a deeper look at the hazards and safety risks that present themselves to pregnant women.